lformaggia/Pacs_BGLgeom_Ilaria_Mattia/libBGLgeom/README.md

 #### Tests

 Some test are provided.
-They want to be a way to show how some tools of the library works.
+They want to be a way to show how some tools of the library work.
 You may also take a look to the source code to a more exhaustive comprehencion.

 Once compiled the tests, go to `/test` folder and execute them typing